 Additionally, consider using a dedicated SEO tool, like Semrush or Ahrefs, to monitor your rankings across different search engines, not just Google.
 These tools can help you track your SEO performance over time, compare it against your competitors, and spot opportunities and issues affecting your search engine visibility.

 Small Business SEO Tools

-Even if you hire an SEO firm to do SEO for your business, it’s always good to know how to use tools to monitor your rankings and traffic, spy on your competitors and have a clear understanding of how your website is performing on the Internet.
+Even if you hire an SEO firm for your small business, it’s always good to know how to use tools to monitor your rankings and traffic, spy on your competitors, and clearly understand how your website performs online.

-SEMRUSH – This is by far my favorite SEM Tool.
-You can use SEMRUSH to analyze your rankings, perform keyword research, spy on your competitors, find new link opportunities, monitor brand mentions across the Internet and a lot of more useful functions.
-It’s not free, it comes with a monthly subscription but it’s money well spent.
+- Semrush – You can analyze your rankings, perform keyword research, spy on your competitors, find new link opportunities, monitor brand mentions across the Internet, and many more useful functions.
+It’s not free; it comes with a monthly subscription, but it’s money well spent.

-Google Search Console – A free tool provided by Google for webmasters.
-You can use the various functions and reports to monitor how your website is performing in Google.
+- Google Search Console – A free tool provided by Google for website owners.
+You can use the various functions and reports to monitor how your website is performing on Google.

-Google Analytics – Get a deep understanding on how users interact with your website.
+- Google Analytics – Get a deep understanding of how users interact with your website.

-Bing Webmaster tools – Similar to Google search console by for Bing.
+- Bing Webmaster tools – Similar to Google search console for Bing.

-Google Trends – You can use it to find out the popular searches in your niche and deliver the right content and products to your customers.
+- Google Trends – You can use it to discover the popular searches in your niche and deliver the right content and products to your customers.